marcin-mazurek/today-i-learned/security/notes-from-web-apps-security-training.md

   * Compress images even by 1%
   * Use separate server for upload (without any language interpreter)

 ## DoS attacks
+* Classic DoS/DDoS attack - performing numerous requests to the server, more than servers can handle
 * Slowloris attack - sending HTTP request content very slowly, filling a server's maximum concurrent connection pool

 ## Other kinds of attacks